 The following website is particularly helpful in that it provides downloadable guides around a range of social media, games and on-line issues :

 The page on the above link contains guides that will help parents understand the potential dangers children may be exposed to as well as giving tips for how to address these dangers such as filters and controls.
 Topics include: social media, settings, grooming, screen addiction and general guidance.

 I think the guidance regarding commonly played 'games' which many of your children might enjoy playing, is particularly good.
-If any of your children play any of the following on-line, I would urge you to check out the guides following the link above:
+If any of your children play any of the following on-line, I would urge you to check out the guides (which detail the age restrictions that clearly show how some are unsuitable and potentially damaging for primary age children) following the link above:

 And also if your child regularly uses:

 Do you know the recommended age limits for platforms your child may be aware of?

 Children often want to use Apps or play games which seem quite innocent.
 However, many have features designed for older uses.
 A particularly useful website is the 'Net-Aware' website which grades Apps and Games according to the risk of content containing harmful material which could be sexual, violent & hatred, bullying, suicide & self-harm and drink, drugs & crime: